HOUYONGKUO/HOUYONGKUO/README.md

 - :mortar_board: I have obtained a Bachelor's degree and Master's degree in Geomatics Engineering from [the College of Geodesy and Geomatics](https://gc.sdust.edu.cn/) at SDUST ([Shandong University of Science and Technology](http://www.sdust.edu.cn/)) and [the Department of Geomatics and Remote Sensing](https://gsee.swjtu.edu.cn/) at SWJTU ([Southwest Jiaotong University](https://www.swjtu.edu.cn/)), majoring in Photogrammetry and affiliated team is [VGE](https://vrlab.org.cn/), respectively.

-- :e-mail: Reach me by houyongkuo@gmail.com or houyongkuo@my.swjtu.edu.cn
+- :e-mail: Reach me by houyongkuo@gmail.com

 ## :computer: Social media and technological tools